Appointments: weekdays & evenings

 No referral required!

-All the psychologists at Dennison Psychology are recognized as healthcare professionals by Australia’s regulatory body (AHPRA) and the Australian Psychological Society (APS).
-Furthermore, they can all can provide Medicare rebates.
+All psychologists at Dennison Psychology are recognized as healthcare professionals by Australia’s regulatory body (AHPRA).
+Furthermore, they can all can provide Medicare and private health rebates.
 To obtain this recognition, our psychologists had to demonstrate to AHPRA that they completed sufficient training (through accredited programs, that taught ‘evidence-based’ treatment and required them to complete ‘on-the-job’ experience).

 Who should I seek assistance from?